 - Reinforcement learning: Trial and error

-Continued advances in cognitive technologies are eventually making it possible to provide more accurate and relevant dialogues to customers, giving rise to increased use of conversational AI solutions for enterprise and B2B applications.
+Continued advances in cognitive technologies are eventually making it possible to provide more accurate and relevant dialogues to customers, giving rise to increased use of Generative Conversational AI solutions for enterprise and B2B applications.
 Several organizations are launching conversation AI for all kinds of niche services.
 Today, bots can even answer questions about products and services, schedule appointments, and even direct users to additional resources – virtually eliminating the need for a human operator.

-Future iterations of conversational AI will assuredly provide personalized assistants (even in local languages) that both serve and predict user needs.
+Future iterations of Generative Conversational AI will assuredly provide personalized assistants (even in local languages) that both serve and predict user needs.
 Its greatest strength will reside in its ability to engage in human-like discussions across various scenarios.
 Consumers will increasingly communicate with businesses on their favorite chat platforms, just as they currently do with friends and family.
 At the same time, enterprises will need to be able to hold seamless, synchronous conversations with customers across channels!